Toshiko Yuasa

-Toshiko Yuasa (湯浅年子) was a Japanese nuclear physicist who worked in France.
-She was the first Japanese female physicist.
+Toshiko Yuasa (湯浅年子, Yuasa Toshiko) was a Japanese nuclear physicist who worked in the French National Centre for Scientific Research (CNRS).
+She was the first Japanese female physicist, and was known as the Japanese Marie Curie.
+She spent most of her career advancing nuclear physics and fostering scientific collaboration between Japan and France.

+Biography

 Early life and education

-Yuasa was born in Taitō Ward, Tokyo, in 1909.
+Toshiko Yuasa was born in Taitō Ward, Tokyo, in 1909.
 Her father was an engineer who worked for the Japanese patent office.
-Her mother was from a traditional literary family – her mother's grandfather was Tachibana Moribe.
+Her mother was from a traditional literary family – her mother's grandfather was a leading poet scholar in late Edo Japan.
 Toshiko was the second-youngest of seven children.
-She attended the Division of Science at Tokyo Women's Higher Normal School (now Ochanomizu University) from 1927 until her graduation in 1931.
+Yuasa attended the Division of Science at Tokyo Women's Higher Normal School (now Ochanomizu University) from 1927 until her graduation in 1931.
 She then enrolled in the Department of Physics at Tokyo Bunrika University (now the University of Tsukuba), making her the first woman in Japan to study physics.
 She graduated in 1934.

-Career
+Early career

 Yuasa began teaching at Tokyo Bunrika University as a part-time vice-assistant after graduating in 1934.
 There, she began her research into molecular spectroscopy.
 In 1935 she became a lecturer at Tokyo Women's Christian College, where she remained until 1937.
 The following year, she was hired as an assistant professor at Tokyo Women's Higher Normal School.